waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/HBase authorization.md

         **Note:**

-        -   The authorization methods for user/group are the same, and a prefix @ needs to be added for group.
+        -   The authorization methods for users or groups are the same.
+A prefix @ needs to be added for group.

             ```
             grant 'test','R','tbl1'   #grant the read permission of the table tb11 to the user test.